WillieJJR/Data-Science-Project/README.md

 # Data-Science-Project

 This project uses the World Wide Imports (WWI) DataWarehouse.
-The goal is to ETL, Explore, Analyze, and Predict, using Data Analytics/Science tools, to derive insights that will lead to decisions that can enhance the future-state of the business.
+The goal is to perform ETL, Explore, Analyze, and Predict, using Data Analytics/Science tools, to derive insights that will lead to decisions that can enhance the future-state of the business.

 Within this project:
 I used SQL for data modeling, ETL, and data aggregation